• BG3 Shadowheart Build Guide

 • Faerie Fire – An AOE spell that encases multiple targets in light, forcing them to be visible and causing any Attack Rolls made against them to have Advantage.
 This is a Concentration Spell so remember not to use it at the same time as Bless!
 This spell can be really powerful, but sometimes you just get unlucky and all the targets succeed their Saving Throw.

-BG3 Shadowheart Step-by-Step Leveling Guide
+BG3 Shadowheart Step-by-Step Levelling Guide

 Now that we’ve covered the starting foundation of the build, we can begin looking at how you should progress the build as you level up.